EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 ## Advanced usage of NPL

 Okay, Now let's try to develop something useful using these NPL messages.
-As I have mentioned previously, nodes can attain collective decisions using these NPL messages.
+As mentioned at the beginning, the nodes can attain collective decisions using these NPL messages.
 So let's get the example of random number generation.
 - First, each node generates a random number and broadcasts it to the UNL.
 - Then each node keeps an array of numbers that it has received.
 - Once a node receives all messages from its peers or the timeout period is reached, the node has to select the maximum of the received random numbers.